 The company says this restart will take several days for product delivery supply chain to return to normal.

-Some gas stations in Knoxville are already running out of select fuel types.
-Other gas stations had lines of cars already forming early Tuesday morning of people waiting at the pump to fill up their tank.
+Some gas stations in Knoxville and around East Tennessee are running low on select fuel types.
+While other gas stations experienced lines of cars forming early Tuesday morning of people waiting at the pump to fill up their tank.

-Gas experts are wanting people to know that panic buying only worsens the situation for everyone and warns against it.
+REMINDER: AAA is urging against panic-buying of gasoline.
+Gas experts are wanting people to know that panic-buying only worsens the situation for everyone and warns against it.